Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 This protective zone lasts for 1 minute.
 While active, each time a creature within 15 feet of the marked point takes **:rsc-a: Action**{.rsc}, **:rsc-b: Bonus Action**{.rsc}, **:rsc-r: Reaction**{.rsc}, or **moves**, you can take a **:rsc-r: Reaction**{.rsc} to make a Ranged weapon attack against them using a Heavy Archer weapon (if within normal range).

-This protective zone ends early if you either if you sse up all the allowed attacks, or when you have the **Incapacitated**{ .cond } condition.
+This protective zone ends early if you either if you sse up all the allowed attacks, or when you have the **Incapacitated**{.cond} condition.

 ### Level 3: Heavy Archer